 Treatments and experimental design

-Two plots, 1 ‘best-bet’ fertilizer recommendation with the current blanket recommendation will be tested in each of the fields.
+Two plots, one with a Site-specific AKILIMO recmmendations and one with the current blanket recommendation will be tested in each of the fields.

 All fertilizer treatments will be applied in two split applications: half at planting and half during weeding and earthing up at around 4 to 6 weeks after planting.